rockettheme/docs/Docs/joomla/extensions/roksocialbuttons/setup.md

 7. **Display Position**: This dropdown gives you the ability to determine if the buttons will appear above, or below the article content body.

 8. **Add Method**: This dropdown gives you the ability to choose how the buttons are added to content.
-You can have them automatically added to articles in selected categories, as a replacement to the `{roksocialbuttons}` string, or both.
+You can have them automatically added to articles in selected categories, as a replacement to the `{socialbuttons}` string, or both.

 9. **Category**: If the **Both Replace and Selected Categories** or **Selected Categories** methods are used, this field determines which categories have the buttons added.